 - Safety – this is the device that is intended to help prevent the accidental discharge or firing of your handgun.

 While the components are similar, the uses for a handgun differ.
 Some of the common uses include self-defense, hunting, target shooting, or competition shooting.
 Determining how you intend to use your handgun will help determine what type will be right for your purposes.
-It will also dictate what accessories you might need for your weapon.
+It will also dictate what accessories you might need for your firearm.
 Handgun scopes can help target or competition shooters, while larger handgun magazines could benefit people looking to fire off more rounds in succession.
 That being said, there are many different types of people who use handguns.
 Law enforcement and service personnel are typically issued a handgun.
 Many people who cannot aim or handle the kick or recoil of high caliber handguns or rifles utilize pistols for self-defense.
 Many hunters carry a pistol with them in case a dangerous animal comes too close.
-Handguns really are a universal weapon that nearly everyone can find a need or a use for.
+Handguns really are a universal firearm that nearly everyone can find a need or a use for.

 For anyone new to owning or operating a handgun, proper cleaning of your firearm is a must to maintain optimal performance.
-After rigorous exercises shooting on the range or out in the field, it is a good idea to clean and detail your weapon to keep all of its components functioning properly.
+After rigorous exercises shooting on the range or out in the field, it is a good idea to clean and detail your firearm to keep all of its components functioning properly.
 As with all firearms, handguns have four important safety rules:

 - Treat every handgun as if it is loaded